Tachytaenius/tachy-guns/readme.md

 - Workshops: Adds the workshops used to make guns.
 - Barrels: Adds the barrels of various sizes used to make guns.
 - Muzzle-Loaded Ammo: Adds round projectiles and projectile + gunpowder charges for muzzle-loading guns as ammo.
+- Cordite: adds a more modern gun propellant made from guncotton (which is made frmo nitric acid, sulphuric acid, and cotton) and nitroglycerin (which is made from nitric acid, sulphuric acid, and glycerol).

 ## Notes